-The new L NOW LD-501 Spin Bike (pooboo) was released in 2019 and is a fully commercial indoor cycling bike with LCD monitor.
-The LD-501 was designed for health clubs and cycling studios alike.
+The new L NOW LD-501 Spin Bike (pooboo) was released in 2019 and is a fully commercial indoor cycling bike with an LCD monitor.
+The LD-501 was (designed) for health clubs and cycling studios alike.
 However, if you can afford it, it will make an excellent spin bike for home.

 The 35-pound perimeter weighted flywheel and magnetic resistance, on the LD-501, provides a road like feeling for the user.
 The commercial quality steel frame is designed to support users up to 440 lb maximum weight capacity, which points to an extremely durable and reliable drive system.

 The LD-501 magnetic resistance is silent and smooth.
 It is capable of providing a challenging workout via the manually adjustable resistance knob located on the frame for easy and efficient changes.
 And unlike most other spin bikes, the L NOW LD-501 features a spring to absorb the shock and create a smoother ride for you.